|Prerequisites for Module|

 None in addition to course entry requirements or equivalent.

 Aims of Module

-To provide the students with a working practical knowledge of the role oil and gas economics plays in the decision making within the oil and gas exploration and production lifecycle.
+To provide students with a working practical knowledge of the role that oil and gas economics plays in the decision making within the oil and gas exploration and production lifecycle.